Trump bans dealings with Chinese owners of TikTok, WeChat

 In China, the Communist Party limits what foreign tech companies can do and blocks access to the Google search engine, Facebook, Twitter and other social media, along with thousands of websites operated by news organizations and human rights, pro-democracy and other activist groups.

-The Communist Party has used the entirely state-controlled press to encourage public anger at Trump’s actions.
+The ruling party has used the entirely state-controlled press to encourage public anger at Trump’s actions.

 “I don’t want to use American products any more,” said Sun Fanyu, an insurance salesperson in Beijing.
 “I will support domestic substitute products.”